-Our commitment to end sexual violence brings together community organizations and 10 government ministries to deliver a coordinated, province-wide response to sexual violence in Alberta.
-It was developed through extensive consultation with frontline providers, advocates and survivors.
+The government of Alberta, across many ministries, is working to deliver a coordinated, province-wide response to sexual violence in Alberta.
+This response was developed through extensive consultation with frontline providers, advocates and survivors.

 "Every Albertan has the right to live free from violence.
 Perpetrators of sexual violence violate that right.